 Wash your fruits and cut it into small cubes.
 I prefer to keep the skin on as it gives it a nicer flavour.

-In a sauce pan set on the stove on a medium heat, add the fruit cubes, a few drops of lemon juice and a teaspoon of cinnamon powder.
+In a saucepan set on the stove on medium heat, add the fruit cubes, a few drops of lemon juice and a teaspoon of cinnamon powder.

-Let it simmer for 10 minutes: after that the fruit should have melt and you can mash it with a fork or a potatoes masher for a smoother texture.
+Let it simmer for 10 minutes: after that, the fruit should have melted and you can mash it with a fork or a potatoes masher for a smoother texture.

 Add 2 teaspoon of chia seeds and stir well.
 Take out of the fire and let it cool down.

-Place the jam in the glass jar with the help a spoon.
+Place the jam in the glass jar with the help of a spoon.